 Value is defined by this intersection of price, experience and outcomes, and it has the potential to make an everlasting imprint on your brand identity in the eye of the healthcare consumer.
 But to provide value requires delivering consistent experiences and ensuring customer satisfaction.

 With the healthcare industry headed more and more toward a consumer-centric (bordering on retail) model, the same consumer behavior we have seen in markets for other products and services will continue to emerge.
 Therefore, deciding where you fit into this positioning model and how you will communicate this positioning is not an option.
 It has become imperative in your marketing strategy—your brand will be defined by it.

 - All senior management needs to become aware of this brand positioning paradigm and prioritize it as a major issue facing healthcare organizations.

 - Market research should be undertaken to understand the local healthcare consumer market, the value system in place and the decision-making process.
 This task is too important and impactful to be based on opinion and guesswork.

 - A roadmap must be designed to guide how each of these three key brand elements – quality, experience and price – will be communicated, both individually and as a whole.

-Deal with this and other similar interpretations in the same committed manner you approach any other challenging topic or project.
-Devise a communications plan that a collaborative group agrees is best and further challenge it for any holes that may be distressful.
+Deal with this and other similar interpretations in the same committed manner you approach any other challenging topic or project, with the goal of improving the customer experience.
+Devise a communications plan that a collaborative group agrees is best and further challenge it for any holes that may be potentially problematic.
 Then run with it, invest in it and be consistent.
 Like any brand communications campaign, success will be a function of personal investment, time and funding.

-Without this plan to effectively communicate quality and experience, you can be sure that price and out-of-pocket expense will become the market equalizer.
+Without this plan to effectively communicate quality and experience, you can be sure that health care costs and out-of-pocket expense will become the market equalizer.

 Don’t wait until it’s too late.
 If you do, you’ll be chasing your competitors.